It's All About the Pine Barrens!

 The North American cranberry, Vaccinium macrocarpon, Aiton, is a member of the family Ericaceae that is composed of about 1350 species including Scotch Heather (Calluna vulgaris), Rhododendrons (Rhododendron spp.) and Blueberries (Vaccinium augustifolium, V. corymbosum).
 Cranberries are a low-growing, vining, woody perennial plant with small, alternate, ovate leaves.
 The plant produces stolons (horizontal stems) up to 6 feet (2 m) long.
 Short vertical branches, or uprights, 2 to 8 inches (5 to 20 cm) in height, grow from buds on the stolons and these can be either vegetative or fruiting.
 Each fruiting upright may contain as many as seven flowers.
 Pollination is primarily via domestic honey bees.

 The majority of cranberries are harvested between September and October, and occurs in one of two ways.
 By far the most common is wet or water harvest.
-The beds are flooded and the fruit is "beaten" of the vine using a specialized harvester.
+The beds are flooded and the fruit is "beaten" off the vine using a specialized harvester.
 The floating fruit is then corralled and loaded onto trucks for delivery to a receiving station.
-Wet harvested fruit is used for processed cranberry products like juice and sauce.
+Wet-harvested fruit is used for processed cranberry products like juice and sauce.
 Dry harvested fruit is "combed" from the vines using a mechanized picking machine.
 No water is involved during this process.
 The fruit is loaded into bins and shipped to receiving stations where it is cleaned and packaged as fresh fruit.